 Fear and Loathing in Las Vegas: A Savage Journey to the Heart of the American Dream – in the past 24 hours someone was shot on my campus during a protest, I’ve spent 16 hours in bed (3 sleeping), and spent 4+ hours marching for my American dream – I can’t think of a more relevant title.

-So I’m angry with myself because I couldn’t understand this until it was happening to me.
+I’m angry with myself because I couldn’t understand until it was happening to me.
 Me, a primarily white, upper middle class, highly educated, heterosexual, cis, woman.
 While I’m afraid what this administration will do to my rights, it will most likely be a blip in my existence compared to the rights of others.
 And thus, I find myself battling fear and loathing.
 Wishing I had some answer, some solution.
 Knowing that Trump couldn’t have won just with bigotry, that there are people who have been left out for a long time, feeling like I’m part of a bigger problem that I can’t fix.

 But, giving up isn’t the American way.
 And while I’m not sure what the American Dream is anymore, it needs to be available to everyone.